Extensions-lab/shipper-tms-help/index.md

 The Shipper TMS solution is ideal for scenario: if you are a Shipper company that manages the transportation process of its sales, purchase and transfer orders and uses either its own transport with its drivers or hires, as well as uses third-party carriers [details](shipperscenario.md).

-## Prerequisites

-- Microsoft Dynamics 365 Business Central [product page](https://www.microsoft.com/en-us/dynamics-365/products/business-central).
-TMS is an add-on extension for Business Central that builds on its core modules—such as Customers, Sales, Vendors, Purchasing, and Warehousing—using them as a solid foundation while adding only the features necessary for transportation management.

 ## Installation

 The TMS configuration process involves the creation and editing of TMS directories and entities to ensure optimal alignment of the TMS module with the company's business processes.